charlie-lk/ng-interconnect/README.md

 The returned IMessageStream object contains the following methods:

-- emit(data: any, options: any) - Send data to all the recivers
+- `emit(data: any, options: any)` - Send data to all the recivers
-- error(error: any, options: any) - Indicate an error in the underlaying process being broadcasted
+- `error(error: any, options: any)` - Indicate an error in the underlaying process being broadcasted
-- complete() - Indicates the completion of the broadcaster.
+- `complete(options: any)` - Indicates the completion of the broadcaster.
 Calling this method will terminate the broadcaster automatically

 The `name` argument supports namespaces such as 'home/students/viewResults' &nbsp;